Bartolo Colón: Minor leagues

+Cleveland Indians (1997–2002)

 Colón made his major league debut against the Anaheim Angels on April 4, 1997, receiving a no decision.
 In his first MLB season, Colón went 4–7 with a 5.65 earned run average.
 He was left off the postseason roster as the Indians made it to the World Series, losing in seven games to the Florida Marlins.
 The following year, he set the modern-day but unofficial major league record for throwing the most pitches (20) in a single at bat on June 26, 1998 against Ricky Gutiérrez, who eventually struck out.
 That record was broken in 2018.
 Later that season, Colón won his only start of the 1998 American League Championship Series, pitching a four-hit, one-run complete game.
 In his 1999 season, Colón finished 18–5, pitching over 200 innings with 161 strikeouts and a 3.95 earned run average.

 On September 18, 2000, Colón pitched a one-hitter against the New York Yankees.
 In both 2000 and 2001, Colón posted over 200 strikeouts, making him the first Indians pitcher since Gaylord Perry to record at least 200 strikeouts in back-to-back seasons.

-Montreal Expos
+Montreal Expos (2002)

 On June 27, 2002, the Indians traded Colón and Tim Drew to the Montreal Expos in exchange for Lee Stevens, Brandon Phillips, Grady Sizemore, and Cliff Lee.
 Colón finished 2002 with a combined 20–8 record and a 2.93 earned run average, including 76 earned runs with 70 walks in 233 1/3 innings, three shutouts, and eight complete games.
 Ultimately, he was the last active player who had played for the Montreal Expos.

-Chicago White Sox
+Chicago White Sox (2003)

 Before the 2003 season, Colón was traded to the Chicago White Sox with minor leaguer Jorge Nunez for Orlando Hernández, Rocky Biddle, Jeff Liefer and cash.

-Anaheim Angels
+Anaheim Angels / Los Angeles Angels of Anaheim (2004–2007)

 A free agent after the previous season, he signed with the Anaheim Angels in 2004.
 Colón won 18 games with Anaheim in 2004.
 During the 2005 season, he went 21–8 with a 3.48 earned run average, and became the first Angels pitcher to win the Cy Young Award since Dean Chance in 1964.
 Due to a partially torn rotator cuff that he received in a playoff game against the Yankees in 2005, Colón spent much of the 2006 season on the injured list with soreness or inflammation in his right shoulder.
 In 10 starts, Colón went 1–5 with a 5.11 earned run average.

 On April 21, 2007, his first start of the 2007 season following his return from the injured list, Colón pitched 7 innings, allowing one run on seven hits for his first win in 2007.